Reds vs. Mets Player Props Betting Odds

 India Stats

-- India has 11 doubles, three home runs, 17 walks and 17 RBI (39 total hits).
-He has swiped seven bases.
+- India has 40 hits with 11 doubles, three home runs, 17 walks and 17 RBI.
+He's also stolen seven bases.

-- India hopes to build on a six-game hitting streak in this matchup.
-In his last 10 games he is hitting .368 with three doubles, two home runs, two walks and seven RBI.
+- India will look for his eighth straight game with a hit in this contest.
+In his last 10 outings he is hitting .351 with three doubles, two home runs, a walk and six RBI.

 India Recent Games